-The petroleum income tax is chargeable on the relevant companies' net profits from petroleum operations including the transfer of their concession interests and related activities at the rate of 50%.
-The royalty paid on the revenue from the petroleum sales during a tax year can be offset against the amount of petroleum income tax payable at the year-end.
-No further tax is levied on the dividends payable to the shareholders or on the profits transferred to the head office by a branch.
-Net profits for petroleum income tax purposes are computed under the TRC in the same manner as for CIT, with the difference that net losses may be carried forward for ten accounting periods and interest is not a deductible expense.
+The petroleum income tax is chargeable on the relevant companies' net profits from petroleum operations including the transfer of their concession interests and related activities at 50%.
+Taxpayers can offset the royalty paid on the revenue from petroleum sales during a tax year against the petroleum income tax payable at the year-end.
+No further tax is levied on the dividends payable to the shareholders or the profits transferred to the head office by a branch.
+Net profits for petroleum income tax purposes are computed under the TRC in the same manner as for CIT, with the difference that a taxpayer may carry net losses forward for 10 accounting periods, and interest is not a deductible expense.

-An annual petroleum income tax return must be filed at the Revenue Department within five months of the closing date of each accounting period.
-Tax penalties and surcharges on corporate income tax offenses are applicable to cases of late filing or for failure to file.
+A taxpayer must file an annual petroleum income tax return with the Revenue Department within five months of the closing date of each accounting period.
+Tax penalties and surcharges on corporate income tax offenses apply to cases of late filing or failure to file.

 13. INHERITANCE AND GIFT TAX

-The inheritance tax applies to a recipient of assets from an estate of a deceased individual, on that portion of the assets that is in excess of THB 100 million (approximately USD 3 million).
+Inheritance tax applies to a recipient of assets from an estate of a deceased individual on that portion of the assets that is more than THB 100 million (approximately USD 3 million).

-Taxable persons
+Taxable Persons